eBay/tsv-utils/docs/Performance.md

 Tests were conducted on a MacBook Pro, 16 GB RAM, 4 cores, and flash storage.
 All tools were updated to current versions, and several of the specialty toolkits were built from current source code.
 Run-time was measured using the `time` facility.
 Each benchmark was run three times and the fastest run recorded.

 Specialty toolkit times have been anonymized in the tables below.
-The intent of this study is to gauge performance of the D tools, not create a general comparison between toolkits.
+The intent of this study is to gauge performance of the D tools, not create a shootout between toolkits.
 However, the specific tools and command lines are given, enabling tests to be reproduce.
 (The csv-to-tsv times are shown, see [CSV to TSV Conversion](#csv-to-tsv-conversion) for rationale.)
-See [Other toolkits](../README.md#other-toolkits) in the README for links to the tools, and [details](#details) for version info and test file info.
+See [Other toolkits](../README.md#other-toolkits) in the README for links to the tools, and [Details](#details) for version info and test file info.
 Python tools were not benchmarked, this would be a useful addition.
 Tools that run in in-memory environments like R were excluded.

 The worst performers were the Unix tools shipped with the Mac (`cut`, etc).
 It's worth installing the GNU coreutils package if you use command line tools on the Mac.
 (MacPorts and Homebrew can install these tools.)